streamlit/docs/content/develop/tutorials/databases/snowflake.md

    <Important>

    Your account identifier must be hyphen-separated: `<my_organization>-<my_account>`.
-This is the general-purpose identifier format and not the period-separated format used within SQL commands.
+This is the general-purpose identifier format and not the period-separated format used within SQL statements.

    </Important>

-   In this example, the connection uses key-pair authentication, so `private_key_file` is defined instead of `password`. `private_key_file` can be an absolute or relative path.
+   In the example above, the connection uses key-pair authentication.
+Therefore, `private_key_file` is defined instead of `password`. `private_key_file` can be an absolute or relative path.
 If you use a relative path, it should be relative to your app's working directory (where you execute `streamlit run`).

 ### Option 2: Use `.snowflake/connections.toml`

 If you already have your connection configured using [Snowflake's connections file](https://docs.snowflake.com/en/developer-guide/python-connector/python-connector-connect#connecting-using-the-connections-toml-file), you can use it as-is.
 If you are using a default connection, no change is needed in later steps of this tutorial.
 If you are using a named connection, you will need to include the name in `st.connection`.
-This will be noted in a later step.
+This is noted in a later step.
 For information about using named connections, see the examples in the API reference for [`SnowflakeConnnection`](/develop/api-reference/connections/st.connections.snowflakeconnection).

-1. If you don't already have a `.snowflake/configuration.toml` file in your user profile directory, create an empty connections file.
+1. If you don't already have a `.snowflake/configuration.toml` file in your user directory, create an empty connections file.
 1. Add your connection parameters to `.snowflake/connection.toml`:

    ```toml